Yandex Cloud

 Clusters running Apache Kafka® 3.6 or higher do not use ZooKeeper hosts.
 Migration is only possible for configurations with three brokers in the same availability zone.

-The migration process of an Apache Kafka® 3.5 cluster depends on what availability zones Apache Kafka® and ZooKeeper hosts reside in prior to migration and how many subnets there are in each availability zone.
+The migration process of an Apache Kafka® 3.5 cluster depends on which availability zones Apache Kafka® and ZooKeeper hosts reside in prior to migration and how many subnets each zone contains.
 See these examples to better understand how migration works.

 To move Apache Kafka® hosts to a different availability zone in an Apache Kafka® 3.5 cluster: